-EMV stands for Europay, Mastercard and VISA.
-EMV cards are joint effort by these three companies to create better cards for safety of cardholders.
-While the regular debit cards have a magnetic stripe containing all the account information of the card holder, the EMV cards have a chip instead.
+EMV stands for Europay, Mastercard, and VISA.
+EMV cards are a joint effort by these three companies to create better cards for the safety of cardholders.
+While the regular debit cards have a magnetic stripe containing all the account information of the cardholder, the EMV cards have a chip instead.
 The chips are harder to clone and hence the protection of cards is better when compared to magnetic strip cards.
 This article looks at EVM cards that are of two types: Chip & PIN and Chip & Signature cards.

 What Are EMV Credit Cards

 While the rest of the world has been using EMV cards for a long time now, the US has been late to adopt the cards – due to costs involved in changing the terminals that can read EMV cards.
 The information in cards with magnetic cards can easily be stolen by fraudsters who later use the information for their own benefit by shopping or selling off the information on the darknet.